lordlflm/dotfiles/README.md

 ## TODO
 - install docker
+- change shell
 - setup sway
+- scripts are currently all copied to ~/
 - kitty layouts like in terminator (split from active window)

 - setup zsh (p10k, ohmyzsh, completion, etc)